 This year’s version of the Hamburg European Open became the only joint women and men’s tournament in Germany.
 According to its patron Alexander Otto, with the new 12 day format, “a touch of Grand Slam is emerging”.

 In its first edition, when it was known as the German Open Tennis Championships, the event was a Masters 1000 and warm-up event for Roland Garros.
-Its status changed to a 500 in 2009 and it moved to July in the ATP calendar.
+Its status changed to a 500 in 2009 and it moved to July in the ATP calendar, meaning that it took place after the grass season that concludes with Wimbledon.

 Last year, the pandemic pushed the event back in the annual schedule to September.
 The happy consequence of the rescheduling was that it once again became a warm-up event for the also delayed Roland Garros.